 Few stones are as iconic to the Women of the American West than turquoise...
 It is a representation of strength, natural beauty and determination.
 It is a symbol of the American Cowgirl; the women of the west who ride horses, work cattle, tend to the animals, prepare home cooked meals and raise the next generation of cowboys and cowgirls.

 My Great Grandmother was a woman of the west, a woman born and raised in Cody, Wyoming where she learned what it meant to raise cattle.
 After marrying, she moved to Texas where she continued to use her knowledge of cattle ranching to help run their family cattle ranch, which she did well into her 70’s after her husband passed away.
-She was a woman who helped her husband on the ranch, raised kids and made homemade meals for her family.

 My first pair of turquoise earrings were a heirloom passed down to me from my great grandmother.
-When these earrings found their way into my hands, my interests did not yet include spending my days on horseback gathering horses in rural Colorado.
+When these earrings found their way into my hands, my interests did not yet include spending my days horseback gathering horses in rural Colorado.
 Yet, I felt a strong connection with those earrings that I still feel today.
 I think my Grandma Edna would be proud of the strong woman I have become.
 I especially know she would have loved the man I have chosen to spend the rest of my life with, the man who shows me real cowboys still exist.

 These turquoise earrings are the inspiration that started Blue Roan Turquoise.
 They were my first connection to the wild west and will remain my favorite pair of earrings in my jewelry box until I too will pass them down to my daughter one day.